Eric Andersen

-Eric Andersen (born February 14, 1943) is an American folk music singer-songwriter, who has written songs recorded by Johnny Cash, Bob Dylan, Judy Collins, Linda Ronstadt, the Grateful Dead and many others.
+Eric Andersen (born February 14, 1943) is an American folk music singer-songwriter, who has written songs recorded by Johnny Cash, Bob Dylan, Judy Collins, Linda Ronstadt, the Grateful Dead, Rick Nelson, and many others.
 Early in his career, in the 1960s, he was part of the Greenwich Village folk scene.
-After two decades and sixteen albums of solo performance he became a member of the group Danko/Fjeld/Andersen.
+After two decades and sixteen albums of solo performance, he formed Danko/Fjeld/Andersen with Rick Danko and Jonas Fjeld, which released two albums in the early 1990s.

 Personal history

 Eric Andersen's grandfather emigrated from Norway.
 Eric Andersen was born in Pittsburgh, Pennsylvania, and grew up in Snyder, New York, a suburb of Buffalo.
 Elvis Presley made an impression on him when 15-year-old Andersen saw him perform.
 He moved to Boston and then San Francisco, where he met Tom Paxton, finally settling in New York City at the height of the Greenwich Village folk movement.

 Andersen was at one point married to former Cambridge folksinger Debbie Green, who contributed guitar, piano, and backing vocal performances to various records Andersen released between 1965 and 1975.
 He was a resident of Woodstock, New York, between 1975 and 1983.
 He then moved to Oslo, Norway, and maintained a residence in New York City.
 He was cohabiting and has four children with the Norwegian visual artist Unni Askeland.
 He currently lives in the Netherlands.

 He married Dutch social scientist and singer Inge Andersen in 2006.
 He has a daughter Sari (with Debbie Green), who contributed backing vocal performances to his Memory of the Future album.

 In 2022, Andersen was awarded an honorary doctorate degree from Hobart and William Smith Colleges.